 While most clivias are grown as interesting houseplants, in suitable locations they can be grown as outdoor container plants.
 However, they must be brought indoors for overwintering.
 The attraction to clivia plants can be found in their stunning blooms, which vary in color from pale orange to red.
 The fragrant, trumpet-like flowers are similar to that of amaryllis but smaller.
-And unlike the amaryllis, clivias retain their foliage year round.
+Unlike the amaryllis, clivias retain their foliage year-round.

 Tips for Growing Clivia

 Indoor clivias prefer bright, indirect light while those grown outdoors need shade.
 They also like rich, well-draining potting mix or soilless mix.

 Clivia is most active from spring through fall, at which time the plant should receive daytime temperatures of 70 degrees F. (21 C.) or more and no less than 50 degrees F. (10 C.) at night.
 Following a dry rest period in fall, clivias usually begin blooming in winter—around February give or take.